filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/hierarchical-consensus/index.md

 toc: true
 ---

+## Overview

-These subnets are organized in a hierarchy, each subnet have its own consensus instance, cryptoeconomic rules, and even agreement algorithm.
-This increases the network's capacity and allows for new applications with different requirements.
+In IPC, subnets are organized in a hierarchy, with each subnet defining its own consensus instance, cryptoeconomic rules, and agreement algorithm.
+This design increases the network's capacity and accomodates new applications with varying consensus requirements.

-Additionally, subnets periodically save their state by checkpointing it with their parent network, and are also able to interact with other subnets by means of cross-net transactions.
-IPC subnets can resemble different L2 platforms, such as an optimistic or ZK-rollup, or a side-chain with a native communication bridge.
+Subnets periodically save their state by checkpointing it with their parent network, and are also able to interact with other subnets via cross-net transactions.
+IPC subnets can resemble other L2 platforms, such as [optimistic rollups](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/), [ZK rollups](https://ethereum.org/en/developers/docs/scaling/zk-rollups/), or a side-chain with a native communication bridge.

 A full overview of the architecture can be found in the [IPC Design Reference](https://github.com/consensus-shipyard/IPC-design-reference-spec/raw/main/main.pdf).